noulmon/django_blog_post_zartek/README.md

     ```python manage.py runserver```

-    If the steps are followed correctly, you're server will be up and running.
+    If the steps are followed correctly, the server will be up and running.

  4. To gather all static files:

     ```python manage.py collectstatic```

- 4. To log into admin panel, we have to create a superuser:
+ 4. To login to admin panel, we have to create a superuser:

     ```python manage.py createsuperuser```